Could a new combination of drugs be the future for treating hearing loss?

 If you believe that your hearing has changed, it's important to act sooner, rather than later.
 To find out what support is available, or if you have any queries about hearing loss, don't hesitate to reach out to your local HEARINGLife clinic.

-You can book your FREE* hearing check by clicking here, or give us a call on 1800 030 502
+You can book your no cost* hearing check by clicking here, or give us a call on 1800 030 502

 1 MIT, Drug treatment could combat hearing loss.
 Accessed July, 2017